 After six months of debate in the committee, the bill went to the floor for a vote.
 The same issues — population and civil rights — came up again.

 The Republicans in Congress had decided not to allow Oregon to join the Union.
 Most of the delegates from Oregon were Democrats; just as we now hear that a Republican Congress won’t allow Puerto Rico to become a state, Congress in 1859 might have worried about Democratic delegates.
 When the issue came to a final vote, though, a number of Republicans changed their minds.
 They surprised everyone by voting to admit Oregon.
 The vote was very close: 114 to 103.

 A close vote doesn’t make a difference, though.
 In the United States, a small majority is still a majority.
 The bill won, the president signed it, and Oregon became a state two days later.
 It took another month for that news to reach the Governor of Oregon.

 Congress has already approved Puerto Rico’s constitution and the population is certainly large enough for statehood.
 These problems, which made it hard for Oregon to be admitted, aren’t issues for Puerto Rico.

 But Puerto Rico, like Oregon, is facing delays caused by national political issues.
-In spite of Puerto Rico’s bipartisan delegation and evidence that Puerto Rico might be either a red or a blue state, there are plenty of people who believe that our current Republican-controlled Congress will not accept Puerto Rico.
-And Puerto Rico already has a constitution and a delegation of representatives.
+In spite of Puerto Rico’s bipartisan delegation and evidence that Puerto Rico might be either a red or a blue state, there are plenty of people who believe that Republicans in Congress will not accept Puerto Rico.

 Oregon’s request for admission started with these facts: “Whereas the people of Oregon have framed, ratified, and adopted a constitution of State government which is republican in form, and in conformity with the Constitution of the United States, and have applied for admission into the Union on an equal footing with the other States…”